aquasecurity/tracee/docs/index.md

 # Tracee: Runtime Security and Forensics using eBPF

 Tracee is a Runtime Security and forensics tool for Linux.
 It is using Linux eBPF technology to trace your system and applications at runtime, and analyze collected events to detect suspicious behavioral patterns.
-It is delivered as a Docker image that monitors the OS and detects suspicious behavior based on a pre-defined set of behavioral patterns.
+It is delivered as a Docker image that monitors the OS and detects suspicious behavior based on a predefined set of behavioral patterns.

 ## Quickstart